zws-im/zws/README.md

 #### [Heroku Postgres][heroku-postgres]

+If you are hosting your instance on Heroku migrations are automatically applied.
-If you are using a Heroku database migrations are automatically applied, but to manually do so you'll need the credentials for your database:
+If you need to manually apply migrations or are only using Heroku for your database you'll need the credentials for your database:

 1. Get the [Heroku Postgres][heroku-postgres] connection URI from
    - [the web interface](https://data.heroku.com/) (select your datastore, "Settings", "Database Credentials", "URI")